COMP2150-24s1/level-design-assessment-charlieadam1903/README.md

 ### 1.1.
 Discovery
 What does the player learn?
 How does your encounter and broader level design facilitate learning in a way that follows good design practice?

+Upon playtesting I realised that I had failed to account for the player's immediate impulse to start playing with the new 'toy' of the staff pickup.
+Putting them in a cramped room in proximity to the spikes meant that testers always ended up losing a heart while testing out the staff.
+Part of the rewarding nature of discovery is that they should not be penalised for experimentation

 ### 1.2.
 Drama
 What is the intensity curve?
 How does your design facilitate increasing yet modulating intensity, with moments of tension and relief?